emacsmirror/better-defaults/README.md

-Obviously there are many further tweaks you could do to improve Emacs, (like those the Starter Kit and similar packages) but this package focuses a few changes that have near-universal appeal, lovingly hand-selected by inhabitants of the `#emacs` channel on Freenode.
+Obviously there are many further tweaks you could do to improve Emacs, (like those the Starter Kit and similar packages) but this package focuses a few changes that have near-universal appeal, lovingly hand-selected by inhabitants of the `#emacs` channel on Libera.
 The approach of the Starter Kit and co. is problematic in that when users add in a big pile of unrelated functionality it's difficult to debug when it goes wrong, and it's hard to tell where a specific piece of